unitedastronomer/E1-572G-Hackintosh/README.md

 There are two versions of EFI.

-* EFI (< macOS 11 - Big Sur)
+* EFI (macOS 11)
-	* Configured to be booted only up to macOS 11, as it is the last natively supported OS without the need to apply root-patches throughOCLP.
+	* Configured to be booted only up to macOS 11 (Big Sur), as it is the last natively supported OS without the need to apply root-patches through OCLP.
 * EFI
 	* Configured to boot up to **Sonoma**, however security features are loosened in order for root patches to be applied.